FK1024/polycover/README.md

 ## Requirements

-You will need coverlet as global tool which can be installed via
+* You will need coverlet as global tool which can be installed via
 ```
 dotnet tool install --global coverlet.console
 ```

+* Currently OOEdgeCoverage only supports **one** user-defined method call per line

 ## Installation